ForAllSecure/mapi-examples/plugins/python-rewrite-plugin/README.md

   --rewrite-plugin src/plugin.py
 ```

-If you wish to debug the server while `mapi` is running in your IDE of favorite
+If you wish to debug the server while `mapi` is running in your IDE or favorite
 debugging tool, you will need to start the server FIRST.
 Once the server is running,
 you can pass the URL to `mapi run`: